 Blackstone Publishing released Hecht's seventh novel, On Brassard's Farm on April 3, 2018.
 It is a love story -- "But," as its main character says, "it’s not the kind of story we usually think of when hearing those words.
-The difference is not only what’s meant by 'love,' but whom or what is loved, and how one goes about it."
+The difference is not only what’s meant by 'love,' but who or what is loved, and how one goes about it."

 In a radical departure from the path that seemed destined for her, Ann Turner buys a piece of remote Vermont forest land.
 She hopes she can escape an unending string of personal disasters in Boston, but also believes, as she writes in her journal, "There's got to be a more honest, less divided way to live."

 Her effort to live in the forest and master her job as a farm hand prove more difficult than she had ever imagined.
 Ann must prove herself as tough and resilient as the farm community she lives in, and she must meet the challenges of living in a tent in a wild hilltop forest.

 She must also learn to accept love -- even if it arrives in the most unexpected forms.